Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Discussion and Future Work

 The results from our analysis of the PDS (Section \ref{priestdataset}) show conclusively that we have basal heating for that loop.
 The combination of 74 observations and narrower error bars compared with the UUDS mean that all diagnostic assessments strongly and unequivocally indicate this form of heat input.
 However, as it has been mentioned earlier in this paper, different authors have found different spatial forms of the heating function for this same loop.
 This is likely to occur because different analysis techniques could give different temperature profiles that do not resemble to each other.

-The results of our stochastic analysis of the UUDS (Section \ref{uudataset}) are inconclusive.
-On the one hand, we have found that those techniques which use maximisation to locate or estimate parameters (AIC or BIC) suggest a uniform heating mechanism ($\beta=0$).
+The results of our stochastic analysis of the UUDS (Section \ref{uudataset}) are contradicting in terms of the way we choose to analyze them.
+On the one hand, we have found that those techniques which use maximization to locate or estimate parameters (AIC or BIC) suggest a uniform heating mechanism ($\beta=0$).
 However, if we use an integral approach, {\it e.g.} Bayes factors, a negative value of $\beta$ is found.

 The resolution of this contradiction is probably found in the examination of the 95\% credible interval for $\beta$ which straddles 0.
 The marginal distribution of $\beta$ is negatively skewed, allowing the mode to positive, whilst the majority of the values are negative (the median value is negative).
-Essentially this is telling us is that we cannot make a firm decision as to the heating mechanism ({\it i.e.} $\beta$ negative or positive) from the UUDS.
-The error bars are simply too large and/or we have insufficient number of observations to allow us to make a heating mechanism determination even with the methodology we have described in this paper.
+However, (\emph{i}) since the dataset consists only of nine datapoints, (\emph{ii}) that we trust the prior information we use, and (\emph{iii}) that the estimations of the marginal densities converge, we will choose inference from the Bayes factors.
+Thus, we suggest that apex heating is more dominant, according to the dataset we have.

 This leads onto another important point: we need more than one of these diagnostic assessment techniques described in this paper in order to be able to make a rounded reliable judgment on the nature of the heating mechanism.
-Our recommendation is to use the 95\% credible intervals, together with a maximisation and integration based method.
-Use of say, the $\chi^2$ method alone may lead to a false conclusion, {\it e.g.} with the UUDS we may have decided that a basal heating mechanism is appropriate for the loop being observed, when in actual fact we can draw no conclusions as to the mechanism.
+Our recommendation is to use the 95\% credible intervals, together with a maximization and integration based method.
+Use of say, the $\chi^2$ method alone or fitting by eye may lead to a false conclusion.

 The fact that information criteria seem to select $\beta=0$ (uniform heating) as the hypothesis of choice for UUDS may simply reflect a position of the error bars being too wide in comparison with the magnitude of $\beta$, which in turn determines the strength of basal or apex heating.
 Therefore, even if a loop is basally or apex heated, the size of $\beta$ may simply be too small to be ``detected'' by the available data, and, rather like the null hypothesis in classical statistical testing, a conclusion of ``uniform heating'' may be decided upon.
 Improved data may then come to a very different conclusion on the same loop!